-Since 2018 we’ve reduced our use of non recyclable resins by
+Since 2018 we’ve reduced our consumption of problematic resins by

 or more than

-Have solutions to reduce, reuse and recycle all single use secondary packaging in supermarkets.
+Have solutions to reduce, reuse and recycle all single-use secondary packaging for retailers.

-Since 2018, Pact has grown the use of Returnable Produce Crates (RPC’s) by
+Since 2018, Pact has increased the use of Returnable Produce Crates (RPC’s) by

 Pact Retail Accessories reuses

-garment hangers each day through global fashion retailers.
+garment hangers, accessories and size clip each year through global fashion retailers.

-Offer 30% recycled content across our packaging portfolio.
+Average 30% recycled content across our plastics portfolio.